jeremyburr/Acid/README.md

 ## Installation and Setup

 Prototypes are built to facilitate initial development.
 To view them, start a local development server in the project root and visit any of the HTML files in the '/prototypes' directory.

+## Note

+The nature of this repository is very fluid as how Acid works continues to evolve.
+Expect it to keep changing substantially.